Creating an experience

 Record pages

 A record is an instance of data from a table on the platform, like an incident or a case.
-A record page is used to the display the details of a specific record.
+A record page is used to display the details of a specific record.
 You can tailor record pages to show the relevant details and actions a user might need to complete their task.
 Workspace users are often working with multiple records at a time to get their work done.

 As you create your workspace, you can decide how to use the following elements on each record page to optimize the efficiency and efficacy of your teams.